Year of entry 2024

 IMBE is one of the forerunners in medical device testing and development, with a strong history of partnering with industry.
 Throughout your degree you'll be taught by experts who are leaders in the field and be directly engaged with their cutting-edge research.

-Strong links with industry reinforce this Masters degree, helping you to develop a grounded perspective, as well as providing you with recruitment possibilities.
+We have strong links with industry, including organisations like DePuy Synthes, NHS Blood and Transplant and Tissue Regenix.
+These links help reinforce this Masters degree, helping you to develop a grounded perspective, as well as providing you with recruitment possibilities.
 In addition to the industrial experience of many School staff, you'll have numerous contacts with industry representatives throughout the year.

 Our university itself is well-positioned within the Leeds city region, an industrial hub for medical technologies with which we have links to.
 Throughout your degree you may have the opportunity to connect with our industry contacts through networking sessions and may have the opportunity to be taught by some.

-The Programme Lead, Dr Anthony Herbert, is a lecturer in Medical and Biological Engineering and a member of the University’s Institute of Medical and Biological Engineering.
-His particular research focus is on tissue engineering, decellularisation and tissue biomechanics.
+The Programme Leader, Dr Anthony Herbert, is a lecturer in Medical and Biological Engineering and a member of the University’s Institute of Medical and Biological Engineering.
+His particular research focus is on tissue engineering, decellularization and tissue biomechanics.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.